rjkviegas/course/apprenticeship_module_outlines.md

 * I test-drive my code
 * I can design a system

+And you can remind yourself of the rest [here](https://github.com/makersacademy/course/blob/master/apprenticeship_starting_pack/course_goals.md)

 ### Exercises for self-directed learning

 These exercises can be used for independent study, or enhanced by group discussion.